najeebib/bit-mentor-bot/README.md

 1. **User Interaction**:
     - Users interact with the Telegram bot by sending messages and commands.
 2. **API Requests**:
-    - The Telegram bot sends API requests to the FastAPI server to fetch questions and submit answers.
+    - The Telegram bot sends API requests to the FastAPI server to fetch questions and submit answers.(including the correct/wong answer but hidden)
 3. **Response**:
     - The FastAPI server processes these requests and sends appropriate responses back to the Telegram bot, which then communicates these responses to the user.